FlowFuse/website/src/blog/2024/11/device-agent-as-service-on-mac.md

 - **FlowFuse Account**: You need an active FlowFuse account to register your device and manage your flows remotely.
 If you don't have an account, you can [sign up](https://app.flowfuse.com/account/create) at FlowFuse.

-*NOTE: The instructions in this guide were tested on MacBook M1 and MacBook Pro M4 Pro*
+*NOTE: The instructions in this guide were tested on MacBook M1 & M4 MacBook Pro*

 ### Step 1: Install Homebrew